labex-labs/open-source-labs/python/python-mastery/lab-ex5-6-python-unittest-module/en/step3.md

         s.share = 100  # 'share' is incorrect, should be 'shares'
 ```

-Let's understand how these exception tests work:
+Now, let's understand how these exception tests work.

-- `with self.assertRaises(ExceptionType):` creates a context manager that tests if the code inside the `with` block raises the specified exception
+- The `with self.assertRaises(ExceptionType):` statement creates a context manager.
+This context manager checks if the code inside the `with` block raises the specified exception.
-- If the expected exception is raised, the test passes
+- If the expected exception is raised within the `with` block, the test passes.
+This means that our code is correctly detecting the invalid input and raising the appropriate error.
-- If no exception is raised or a different exception is raised, the test fails
+- If no exception is raised or a different exception is raised, the test fails.
+This indicates that our code might not be handling the invalid input as expected.

-These tests verify that:
+These tests are designed to verify the following scenarios:

-- Setting `shares` to a string raises a `TypeError`
+- Setting the `shares` attribute to a string should raise a `TypeError` because `shares` should be a number.
-- Setting `shares` to a negative number raises a `ValueError`
+- Setting the `shares` attribute to a negative number should raise a `ValueError` since the number of shares cannot be negative.
-- Setting `price` to a string raises a `TypeError`
+- Setting the `price` attribute to a string should raise a `TypeError` because `price` should be a number.
-- Setting `price` to a negative number raises a `ValueError`
+- Setting the `price` attribute to a negative number should raise a `ValueError` as the price cannot be negative.
-- Attempting to set a non-existent attribute `share` raises an `AttributeError`
+- Attempting to set a non-existent attribute `share` (note the missing 's') should raise an `AttributeError` because the correct attribute name is `shares`.

-2. Save the file and run all the tests:
+2. After adding these test methods, save the `teststock.py` file.
+Then, run all the tests using the following command in your terminal:

 ```bash
 python3 teststock.py
 ```

-You should now see output indicating that all 12 tests have passed:
+If everything is working correctly, you should see output indicating that all 12 tests have passed.
+The output will look like this:

 ```
 ............